scottblender/computing-at-scale-2025-SB-Final-Project/README.md

 ## 📄 Input Files

-Use the Python scripts in `scripts/` to generate:
+Use the Python scripts to generate:
 - `initial_bundles_all.csv`
 - `expected_trajectories_bundle_32.csv`
 - `sigma_weights.csv`